 No time to write a book?
 Hire a ghostwriter, or write a white paper, report or short ebook.

-2. Generate income opportunities
+2. Generate income opportunities from info products

 You can generate income from info products in many different was: